7.1 Enterprise Organization Design and Operating Models

 Key Takeaways

-Organization design is the deliberate arrangement of work, reporting relationships, decision rights, capabilities, and governance so the enterprise can execute its strategy.
-On SHRM-SCP scenarios, structure is not treated as an org chart exercise.
-It is a strategic lever that affects speed, customer experience, innovation, compliance, cost, and employee engagement.
+Organization design is the deliberate arrangement of work, reporting relationships, decision rights, capabilities, processes, and governance so the enterprise can execute its strategy.
+At the SHRM-SCP level, structure is a strategic lever that drives speed, customer experience, innovation, compliance, cost, and engagement — never a box-moving exercise.
+A senior HR leader asks first what the business is trying to accomplish: market growth, margin reduction, product innovation, or a compliance turnaround each imply different design principles, and the same structure can be effective for one strategy and harmful for another.

 Common Operating Model Choices